 2. To cultivate globally-minded citizens in Utah by providing opportunities for students and community members to learn about international development, Malian culture and Mali’s position in the global community.

-The Alliance partners with 25 villages in and around Ouelessebougou commune.
-The 25 villages have a total population of approximately 22,500.
-Village populations range from 500 – 1,400 people.
+The Alliance partners with the 25 villages in and around Ouelessebougou commune; however, some of our programs like vaccinations and specialized health care reaches Malians in the region and beyond.
 The native language is Bamanankan, although some villagers know French phrases.
 90% of Malians are Muslim